kleitz/beige-software/README.txt

 * Beige-Android-Test tests of Beige-ORM for Android platform.
 * Beige-Accounting-Android is Beige Accounting on embedded A-Jetty for Android.

-beige-accounting-ajetty.zip - precompiled web-application with embedded A-Jetty for standard Java (*NIX, MS Windows, MAC) (required Google Chrome browser, JRE7+, SQLite).

-beige-accounting-android.apk - precompiled web-application with embedded A-Jetty for Android (required Google Chrome browser).

-bobs-pizza.sqlite - demo database

-There are dependencies at folder 29June2016:
+There are dependencies:

-a-javabeans-1.0.0-SNAPSHOT-src.tar.bz2 - sources of OpenJDK7 javabeans adapted for Android (a-tomcat and a-jetty use it).
+https://github.com/demidenko05/a-javabeans - sources of OpenJDK7 javabeans adapted for Android (a-tomcat and a-jetty use it).

-a-tomcat-all-1.0.3-SNAPSHOT-src.tar.bz2 - source of Apache Tomcat to precompile JSP/JSTL for A-Jetty.
+https://github.com/demidenko05/a-tomcat-all - source of Apache Tomcat to precompile JSP/JSTL for A-Jetty.

-a-jetty-all-1.0.1-SNAPSHOT-src.tar.bz2 -source of A-Jetty is Jetty 9.2 adapted for Android
+https://github.com/demidenko05/a-jetty-all - source of A-Jetty is Jetty 9.2 adapted for Android

 Prerequisites for building from source:
 * JDK7.